sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 We start this chapter with what you already know: *software testing*.
 The key difference between *software testing* and *security testing* is as follows:

-> The goal of software testing is to check the correctness of the implemented functionality, while the goal of security testing is to find bugs (i.e. vulnerabilities) that can potentially allow an *intruder* to make the software behave insecurely.
+> The goal of software testing is to check the correctness of the implemented functionality, while the goal of security testing is to find bugs (i.e. vulnerabilities) that can potentially allow an *intruder* to make the software misbehave.

 Security testing is all about finding those edge cases in which a software *can be made to* malfunction.
 What makes a security vulnerability different from a typical software bug is the assumption that *an intruder may exploit it to cause harm*.
-Often, a software bug is exploited to be used as a security vulnerability, e.g. entering a specially crafted input that triggers a buffer overflow may be used to extract sensitive information from a system's memory.
+Often, a software bug is exploited to be used as a security vulnerability, e.g. a specially crafted input that triggers a buffer overflow may be used to extract sensitive information from a system's memory.
 This was done in the [Heartbleed vulnerability](https://heartbleed.com/) that made $$2/3^{rd}$$ of all web servers in the world leak passwords.
-However, security vulnerabilities are not necessarily software bugs, and are also not always functional, e.g. authentication cookies never being invalidated allows a [Cross Site Request Forgery](https://owasp.org/www-community/attacks/csrf) attack, in which an attacker exploits a valid cookie to forge a victim's action.
+On the other hand, not all security vulnerabilities are software bugs, and sometimes may even be non-functional, e.g. authentication cookies never being invalidated allows a [Cross Site Request Forgery](https://owasp.org/www-community/attacks/csrf) attack, in which an attacker exploits a valid cookie to forge a victim's action.

- Similar to traditional testing, thoroughly testing software *does not* guarantee the absence of security vulnerabilities.
+ Similar to traditional software testing, thorough testing *does not* guarantee the absence of security vulnerabilities.
 In fact, new *variants of exploits* can pop up at any time and can hit even a time-tested software.
 This is why security testing is not a one-off event, but has to be incorporated in the whole Software Development Life Cycle.

 {% hint style='tip' %}
 We discuss the **Secure Software Development Life Cycle** later in this chapter.
 {% endhint %}

 Security testers are always at an arms-race with the attackers.
-Their aim is to find and fix the vulnerabilities before the adversary gets the chance to exploit them.
+Their aim is to find and fix the vulnerabilities before an adversary gets the chance to exploit them.
-You can think of the attack surface as the surface of a rubber balloon, as shown in the figure: there are endless points on this surface that, when pricked by a needle (exploit analogy) will pop the balloon.
-The goal of security testing is to limit the exposed attack surface and to increase the efforts required by the attackers to exploit it.
+In this sense, security testers have to protect a large *attack surface* (see figure), all at the same time, while an adversary only needs to find one entry-way (i.e. via an exploit) to defeat the defense.
+The goal of security testing is to limit the exposed attack surface and to increase the efforts required by attackers to exploit it.

 ![Representation of attack surface and exploits](img/security-testing/attack-surface.png)